-Driving home drunk from an Alcoholics Anonymous meeting has cost a Canterbury man his liberty for four months.
+Driving home drunk from a community meeting on alcohol related issues has cost a Canterbury man his liberty for four months.

 Repeat drink-driver Campbell Geoffrey Armstrong blew more than twice the legal limit when he was stopped while riding a BMW motorcycle on the main street of Kaiapoi about 7.30pm on June 4.

 The 39-year-old had three previous drink-driving convictions and Judge Emma Smith told him at his sentencing in the District Court today his breath alcohol recording of 1082mcg/l was "extraordinarily high''.
 The legal limit in 400mcg/l.